Matt Mahoney (soccer)

 Matthew Mahoney (born April 17, 1995) is an American professional soccer player who currently plays in the USL Championship for Colorado Springs Switchbacks.

 Career

 Youth and college

+Mahoney attended Roy C. Ketcham High School in Wappingers Falls, New York.
 Mahoney played four years of college soccer at Temple University between 2013 and 2016, where he made 78 appearances, scoring five goals and tallying three assists.

 Mahoney also played with Premier Development League side Jersey Express during his time at college.

 Professional

 Mahoney signed with United Soccer League side Bethlehem Steel on March 3, 2017.
-He made his professional debut on May 13, 2017 as a late substitute during a 1–0 win over Toronto FC II.
+He made his professional debut on May 13, 2017, as a late substitute during a 1–0 win over Toronto FC II.